my-janala/olivier/README.md

 **In your words - What is DevOps?**

-In DevOps, Ops and Ops work together with a common goal of bringing new features to product line through collaboration, understanding and sharing knowledge together.
+In DevOps, Ops and Devs work together with a common goal of bringing new features to product line through collaboration, understanding and sharing knowledge together.
 DevOps a practice, it's something you do.
 It's not a role, nor a team.

 **What are MicroServices?**